highest rainfall in india

 • Standard rain gauge: A simple, open-topped container that collects rainwater.

-• Tipping bucket rain gauge: An automated device that tips a bucket when it fills with a specific amount of rain, electronically recording the rainfall.
+• Tipping bucket rain gauge: This is an automated device that tips a bucket when it fills with a specific amount of rain, electronically recording the rainfall.

 • Weighing-type rain gauge: Measures rainfall by weighing the collected water.

-• Digital rain gauge: Uses electronic sensors to measure rainfall and often transmits data to a remote location.
+• Digital rain gauge: This device uses electronic sensors to measure rainfall and often transmits data to a remote location.

 Standard Rain Gauge Diagram